Ancient Gardening and Farming

 Roman agriculture __ "Roman agriculture was highly regarded in Roman culture.
 Of the many commentators who praised simple rural life and endowed it with the aura of ancient Roman virtues, Virgil in his Georgics stands pre-eminent.
 Cicero considered farming the best of all Roman occupations, he writes in On Duties “But of all the occupations by which gain is secured, none is better than agriculture, none more profitable, none more delightful, none more becoming to a freeman…” An encyclopedic overview of Roman farms and farming. - From wikipedia - http://en.wikipedia.org/wiki/Roman_agriculture

 Roman Farming __ "Romans used mostly slaves to work in the fields.
 Slaves were widely available, and they provided cheap labor to work their fields.
 The fields were plowed with an ard-type plow, which is basically a heavy stick pulled by an ox.
-Later the Romans did add a coulter to the plow, which would help break up the soil before the plowshare would turn the soil over."
+Later the ancient Romans did add a coulter to the plow, which would help break up the soil before the plowshare would turn the soil over."
 A good overview of Roman farming. - From historylink102.com - http://historylink102.com/Rome/roman-farming.htm

 Top of Page